tensorforce/tensorforce/README.rst

 Universe and DeepMind lab.
 The following algorithms are available: 1.
 A3C 2.
 Trust Region Policy Optimization (TRPO) with generalised advantage estimation (GAE) 3.
 Normalised Advantage functions 4.
 DQN/Double-DQN 5.
-Vanilla Policy Gradients (also using with GAE)
+Vanilla Policy Gradients (also using GAE)

 Installation
 ------------